Welcome to La La Land

 20) LGBTQ+ friendly La La Land

 The LGBTQ+ community in Los Angeles has a very strong foundation.
 Heritage value is one thing (the history dates back to ‘60s counterculture movements) but it has significantly shaped the entertainment industry over the years.
 The entire environment is quite friendly and shows a very natural response to gay people.
 They get it, it’s normal.
 In fact, there are dedicated neighborhoods to celebrate the different shades of life.
 One of them would be the City of West Hollywood.
 This place has 25 gay bars, 26 gay shops, and 69 gay-friendly restaurants and many other services as well.
 The 40% of its population is gay which makes it the gayest city of the country.
 There are other gay ‘hoods including Silver Lake, Mt.
 Washington and Los Feliz.
-Moreover, The Los Angeles LGBT Center is celebrating 50 years of Queer.
-If you can join them for a year-long celebration and wholesome events.
+Join, The Los Angeles LGBT Center for a year-long celebration and wholesome events as they celebrate 50 years of Queer in 2019.

 21) Helpful apps for convenient travel